House hunting and homebuying comes with its own unique language, littered with all kinds of acronyms, words and phrases.

 Origination fee – The Department of Veterans Affairs allows lenders to charge an origination fee of 1 percent of the loan for services and costs.

 PITI – The acronym stands for Principal, Interest, Taxes and Insurance.
 These are the four pillars of a veteran’s monthly mortgage payment.

 Preapproval – This basically means a lender has preapproved you for a specific loan amount.
 Sellers and real estate agents value preapproval more than prequalification.
 But this is not a guarantee from a lender or a binding agreement on the homebuyer.

 Rate Lock – Once borrowers sign a purchase agreement, they can usually lock in a specific interest rate.
 Rate locks are good for a set number of days ; common periods are 15, 30 and 45 days.

-Underwriters – These industry professionals look over a borrower’s loan file one last time and give an ultimate “Yes” or “No” on the loan.
+Underwriters – These industry professionals look over a borrower’s loan file and give an ultimate “Yes” or “No” on the loan.
 It’s their job to ensure the loan meets guidelines and regulations and all the documentation is in place.

-Zero money down – VA borrowers can purchase a home without the need for a down payment (90 percent did exactly that in FY 2010).
+Zero money down – VA borrowers can purchase a home without the need for a down payment (nearly 9 in 10 VA buyers do just that).
 FHA loans require a minimum down payment of 3.5 percent.
 Conventional borrowers usually have to put up at least 5 percent and pay private mortgage insurance.